zeen101/leaky-paywall-reporting-tool/readme.md

 ## Description

 A premium WordPress plugin by zeen101 for Leaky Paywall.
 Adds the ability to export subscribers into a CSV file.

 ## Changelog

+**1.2.2**
+* Fix export metadata bug

 **1.2.1**
 * Fix menu priority